UltimaHoarder/UltimaScraper/README.md

 > It is MANDATORY to fill everything else in otherwise the script won't work

-> Go to www.onlyfans.com and login, then check the image below on how to get app-token, sess and user-agent
+> Go to www.onlyfans.com and login, open the network debugger, then check the image below on how to get app-token, sess and user-agent

 > ![app-token](Examples/1.png)